jberkenbilt/qfs/README.md

 object metadata.
 The `busy` object is not sufficient to protect against race conditions from multiple simultaneous updaters.

-The repository contains a key for each file in the collection including the contents of the `.qfs` directory with the following specifics:
+The repository contains a key for each file in the collection with the following specifics:
-* `.qfs/site` is never copied to a repository since this differs across sites
+* `.qfs/filters` is always included, but the rest of `.qfs` is excluded, regardless of filters
-* `.qfs/config` is not copied to the repository
+* `.qfs/repo/db` and `.qfs/site/*/db` are copied to the repository explicitly
-* `.qfs/busy` is never created locally
-* `.qfs/pending` is never synchronized but may occur in a tar file
 * Only files, links, and directories are represented
 * Directory keys end with `/`, and directory objects are zero-length
 * Symbolic link objects are zero-length